p3nt4/Invoke-SocksProxy/README.md

 # Invoke-SocksProxy
-Creates a local or "reverse" Socks proxy using powershell.
+Creates a local or "reverse" Socks proxy using powershell, that can go through system proxies.

 Supports both Socks4 and Socks5 connections.